-Faithful America is the largest and fastest-growing online community of Christians putting faith into action for social justice.
-Our members are sick of sitting by quietly while Jesus' message of good news is hijacked by the religious right to serve a hateful political agenda.
-We're organizing the faithful to challenge such extremism and renew the church's prophetic role in building a more free and just society.
+Faithful America is the largest online community of Christians putting faith into action for love and social justice.
+Our members -- Catholic, Protestant, and more -- are sick of sitting by quietly while Jesus' message of good news is hijacked by the religious right to serve a hateful political agenda.
+We're organizing the faithful to challenge Christian nationalism and white supremacy and to renew the church's prophetic role in building a more free and just society.

-Faithful America is an independent 501(c)4 not-for-profit organization.
-At this time, 100% of our funding comes from our members -- from individual grassroots donations.
-If you are appalled by the right's unchristian agenda, and yearn to reclaim the prophetic role that Christian faith has historically played in struggles for social and economic justice, we’d love to have your support.
+For years, 100% of our budget has come from our members: from individual grassroots donations averaging less than $50.
+If you are appalled by the Christian right's unchristian agenda of fear, authoritarianism, and hatred and yearn to reclaim the prophetic role that Christian faith has historically played, we’d love to have your support!

 Working together, Faithful America members have:

 Since July 1, 2019, Faithful America's grassroots campaigns have been led by our executive director, the Rev. Nathan Empsall (he/him).

 Rev. Nathan is an Episcopal priest and experienced organizer who holds both a Master of Divinity and a Master of Environmental Management, as well as a B.A. in government and Native American studies.
 He has worked for numerous Episcopal Church dioceses and organizations including at the United Nations, is a recent member of his denomination's Task Force on Care of Creation and Environmental Racism, and serves in local Episcopal parishes.
 Prior to seminary, he was an online campaigner for the Sierra Club, among other progressive advocacy organizations.
 His writing has appeared in NBC News, Newsweek, The Daily Beast, The Hill, Sojourners, Red Letter Christians, and more.

 (Although Rev. Nathan is personally an ordained priest, Faithful America is an independent, ecumenical Christian organization and not affiliated with any individual institutional church or denomination.)